Turner Scott Motorsports: Truck No. 32 history

 The No. 32 Chevrolet Silverado is Turner Scott Motorsports' third Camping World Truck Series entry started in 2011.
 Driving duties were split between USAC driver Brad Sweet, who ran the first eight races of the year.
-Mark Martin drove at Michigan and Pocono with Exide Batteries, Steve Arpin ran at Texas, Iowa, Kentucky, LOR, and Chicago.
-Blake Feese would round out the season The team finished 19th in owner points with one top five, four top 10s.
+Mark Martin drove at Michigan and Pocono with Exide, Steve Arpin ran at Texas, Iowa, Kentucky, LOR, and Chicago.
+Blake Feese would round out the season The team finished 19th in owner points with one top-five, four top-tens.
 Feese had the team's best finish of fourth at Atlanta Motor Speedway.